American Grape, Fox Grape

 During the third spring, thin new shoots to 1 ft. apart.

-The two most widely used methods for pruning grapevines are spur pruning and cane pruning; see accompanying chart for recommended method for each variety.
+The two most widely used methods for pruning grapevines are spur pruning and cane pruning.
 Begin using either method in the third winter, and repeat yearly thereafter.

 Cane pruning.
 Select one strong lateral shoot near the trunk on each arm, cut it back to 12 buds, and tie it to the support; these will produce fruiting shoots in the coming summer.
 Select another strong lateral shoot near the trunk on each arm, and cut it back to two buds; these will be the renewal spurs.
 Remove all other shoots.
 Each winter, remove the arms that have fruited, and choose as their replacements the two longest and strongest shoots that grew from the renewal spurs.
 Cut each to 12 buds and tie the two shoots to the support; select the two next-best shoots as renewal spurs, and cut each to two buds.
 Remove all other shoots.